kevinJ045/rew/README.md

   ```
   Optionally, you can run single files with `rew [filename]`

+## Docs
+You can pay a visit to the [docs](https://kevinj045.github.io/rew-docs/) to learn more about rew and how it works.

 ## Author's Notes

 Any suggestions, bug fixes or ideas are accepted, feel free to ask anything.